patconnole/openc2_companion/README.md

 ![laptop_stickers](/images/laptop_sticker.png)

 In this analogy, the laptop is a Consumer, and the stickers advertise the Actuator Profiles it implements.
+The Windows sticker advertises an interface you are familiar with that has a "start" command.
+If there was a Blu-ray Disc sticker, you would expect to find a disc drive with an "open/close" command.

 # Command: Actuator Field